ryanmcdonough/lexplore/README.md

 -   The accuracy of the extraction depends on the quality of the input PDFs and the capabilities of the language model.
 -   Very complex or non-standard NDAs may not be parsed correctly.
 -   The script currently doesn't handle attachments or exhibits that might be part of the NDA.
+-   Some nuanced legal concepts may not be fully captured, and the tool should not be considered a substitute for legal review.

 Contributing
 ------------